What do you think you are?

 A short message is enough.

 Tell me what is happening, what keeps repeating, or what you are hoping to train.
-We will figure out quickly whether this is a fit.
+I'll tell you quickly whether this is a fit and what a sensible first step looks like.

 petar@thegoodfornothingproject.org